floelinux/floelinux.github.io/index.md

 Core64 had a 64-bit kernel with 32-bit applications,
 CorePure64 has 64-bit apps

+The default ISO bootloader is `isolinux`, and it is tuned for `generic` CPU (VM).

 ### arm64 (`aarch64`)

 Also known as "**piCore64**"

 piCore is the Raspberry Pi port of Tiny Core Linux, piCore64 has 64-bit support

+This uses the SD card [bootloader](https://www.raspberrypi.org/documentation/hardware/raspberrypi/bootmodes/bootflow.md), and it is tuned for `cortex-a53` CPU (RPi3).

 ## Supported Runtimes